PixieParksie/UniProjects/README.md

 ## Purpose of this project:
-To compare the performance of three classification algorithms.
+To compare the performance of three classification algorithms Multinomial Naive Bayes, Multilayer Perceptron, and Support Vector Machine
 <br>

 ## Tools